mseifert9/Javascript-Dynamic-Loading-and-Version-Control/README.md

 **Methodology:**
 Within each .js file, a list of dependent files is specified.
 Each file is listed with an associated object name which will be used as verification that the dependent file has been loaded.

-For example, hello.js may have the following declarations:
+For example, hello.js may have the following dependant declarations:

     $ms.sourceFiles.add([
          *	this file has two dependants which will be automatically queued for loading